Rory-Sullivan/metno-locationforecast/README.md

 version of your application as well as contact information (email address or website) more details on what is expected [here](https://developer.yr.no/doc/TermsOfService/).
 Do NOT use the string supplied here as this does not apply to your site.
-Optionally we can provide a
+Optionally, you can provide a
 ```save_location``` parameter, this is the folder where data will be stored.
 The
 default ```save_location``` is ```"./data/"```.